chingu-voyage7/Bears-Team-11/README.md

 ### Pull Requests
 1. Go to Github, look for your pushed branch, and issue a Pull Request (PR)
+2. Add `closes #ISSUENUMBER` on the comment (sometimes there is a separate issue created for the PR, add the Issue Number for the story you are working on)
-2. Select a team member to review the code
+3. Select a team member to review the code

 ### Merging PRs (reviewer)
 1. Look for the PR